Google's Mass-Shooting Misinformation Problem

 It happened again.

-After a horrifying mass shooting, searching for the shooter’s name on Google surfaced an editor of the conspiracy site InfoWars, Julian Assange claiming the shooter had converted to Islam, and a “news” Twitter feed that’s tweeted a few dozen times since it was created last month.
+After a horrifying mass shooting, searching for the shooter’s name on Google surfaced an editor of the conspiracy site InfoWars, a parody Julian Assange account claiming the shooter had converted to Islam, and a “news” Twitter feed that’s tweeted a few dozen times since it was created last month.
+(The account using Assange’s likeness was an impersonator account, not actually Assange, as we previously reported.)*

 All of these links appeared high up in the search results, just below the “Top Stories” modules in the “Trending on Twitter” box.
 To Google’s credit, as the hours have gone by, the less-reliable information has been replaced by reputable sites doing actual journalism.